From the desk of Melanie Whetzel, M.A., CBIS, Principal Consultant, Team Lead

 - Diego is allowed to report to work within quite a flexible time frame because he takes medication for a sleep disorder that enables him to get consistent sleep nightly.
 Due to the medication, he is often unable to wake and get to work by the customary start time of 7:00 am.
 As an accommodation, Diego reports to work between the hours of 7 - 8 am, then adjusts his quitting time accordingly.
 Several of his team members have made wisecracks to him after questions to their supervisor about the leniency of Diego’s attendance policy in contrast to their own have gone unanswered.

-- Poppy, a new employee with autism, is not comfortable chit-chatting at the coffee pot in the mornings with other employees in her unit.
+- Poppy, a new employee on the autism spectrum, is not comfortable chit-chatting at the coffee pot in the mornings with other employees in her unit.
 Her supervisor sees no issue and is surprised when two unit members approach him to ask “What’s up with the antisocial new girl?”

 - Will has pseudobulbar affect (PBA) as a result of a stroke.
 One of the effects of the PBA is a heightened level of emotional reaction.
 Will often breaks down in tears at inappropriate times and would like for his engineering department to be educated on PBA so they better understand what he is going through.